rust-lang/reference/src/expressions/block-expr.md

 Furthermore, extra semicolons between statements are allowed, but these semicolons do not affect semantics.

 When evaluating a block expression, each statement, except for item declaration statements, is executed sequentially.
-Then the final expression is executed, if given.
+Then the final operand is executed, if given.

-The type of a block is the type of the final expression, or `()` if the final expression is omitted.
+The type of a block is the type of the final operand, or `()` if the final operand is omitted.

 ```rust
 # fn fn_call() {}